Connecting External Domains

 - If you've already signed up for a Jimdo site, contact our Support Team and let us know which domain we should add to your Jimdo account.
 You can connect as many external domains as you'd like, but only one will be your primary domain.

-In order to finish connecting your domain, you will need to change the name servers or add a CNAME entry through your registrar.
+In order to finish connecting your domain, you will need to change the name servers, change the A record (IP address), or add a CNAME entry through your registrar.
 Keep reading for more information about how to do that.

 Changing Your Name Servers